cjatalyn360-ops/shift-scheduler-app/README.md

 1. Clone the repository
 2. Open the project in VS Code
+3. Install Live Server extension
-3. Install dependencies, run this in VS CODE project terminal: npm install mysql2
+4. Install dependencies, run this in VS CODE project terminal: npm install mysql2
-4. run command 'node Server.js' to initialize connection with the server.
+5. run command 'node Server.js' to initialize connection with the server
+6. On Dashboard.html, right click to open with Live Server extension

 ### 1. Set Up Database